tersooumah/VPC/README.md

 Under the VPC dashboard, click on ‘NAT Gateway’ and click ‘create NAT Gateway’
 ![15](https://github.com/user-attachments/assets/f3b80cb7-a7ca-4c92-9841-0a5b1a7f7a67)

-Choose your NAT Gateway name
-Select your subnet
-Make your connectivity Public
-Click on ‘Allocate Elastic IP’
-Click on ‘Create NAT Gateway’
+Choose your NAT Gateway name, select your subnet, make your connectivity 'Public', Click on ‘Allocate Elastic IP’ and click on ‘Create NAT Gateway’
 ![16](https://github.com/user-attachments/assets/a2a0cf86-42b8-4973-934f-74f40c3224a4)
 ![17](https://github.com/user-attachments/assets/dc666824-e91f-40a2-bb62-55ecc0dcab88)
 ![18](https://github.com/user-attachments/assets/091912bb-bca6-4805-9656-c67628a52a76)

 ## 2nd Method